joshwnj/react-visibility-sensor/README.md

 - `minTopValue`: (default `false`) consider element visible if only part of it is visible and a minimum amount of pixels could be set, so if at least 100px are in viewport, we mark element as visible.
 - `delay`: (default `1000`) integer, number of milliseconds between checking the element's position in relation the the window viewport.
 Making this number too low will have a negative impact on performance.
 - `containment`: (optional) element to use as a viewport when checking visibility.
 Default behaviour is to use the browser window as viewport.
+- `containmentPadding`: (default `0`) integer, padding to expand the containment / viewport.
+When offloading rich content for performance, this padding will allow you to expand the rendered region outside the visible region in order to maintain smooth scrolling.
+This padding does not require `containment` to be set, it will also default to the window as the viewport.
 - `delayedCall`: (default `false`) if is set to true, wont execute on page load ( prevents react apps triggering elements as visible before styles are loaded )

 Thanks